acryps/page-data-table/readme.md

 # page data table
 Create complex data entry tables with ease

-Supports shortcuts to switch between cells, fields and rows Smart paste from spreadsheet applications like Excel or Google Docs
+- Supports shortcuts to switch between cells, fields and rows
+- Smart paste from spreadsheet applications like Excel or Google Docs

-Expandable programming API
+- Simple, yet expandable API

 ## usage
 Extend the `DataTable` class and use your component in a page component.
-You can extend all of the functions of the DataTable or just use the default implementation The functions are documented in code
+You can extend all of the functions of the DataTable or just use the default implementation.
+The functions are documented in code

 ```